ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 2 - Block: Next, the name of the root of the component or system MUST follow e.g. `c-button, c-panel, l-spacing`

-3 - Element: If the attributes are applied to a sub-element of the root block, the name of the sub element MUST be attached with `__` two underscores `c-panel__header, c-button__caret`
+3 - Element: If the attributes are applied to a sub-element of the root block, the name of the sub-element MUST be attached with `__` two underscores `c-panel__header, c-button__caret`

 4 - Modifier: Specific conditions or contexts that modify an existing element or block MUST be attached with `--` two dashes directly after the block or element that causes the modified style.
-Modifiers SHOULD NOT be visual descriptions like "--large", they SHOULD indicate a semantic concept or status.
+Modifiers SHOULD NOT be visual descriptions like `--large`, they SHOULD indicate a semantic concept or status.
 Examples: `c-panel--alert__header, c-button--primary`

 ## Classes